georgeutsin/AlgEYE/README.md

 Also, modify line 25 and 152 of AlgEYE.cpp to adjust to your COM port and baud rate as all communication with the hardware is through serial.

+As well, use Atmlet Studio to push the MicroEYE project to your Atmel based microcontroller.

 ## Usage